Cruel0224/Front-End-Pro/README.md

-DZ 44.
-Class for working with transition history (HistoryTracker)

-Goal: Practice the History API and storing routes.

-Requirements:
+DZ 45.
+Navigation menu with active page highlighting

+<strong>Goal:</strong> Combine location, DOM, classes, and history.

+<strong>Requirements:</strong>
+1. Implement a navigation menu (HTML) with 3 links: /home, /about, /contact.

-1. Create a HistoryTracker class that:
+2. Create a Navigation class that:

-- Stores a list of visited URLs in an array.

-2. Has methods:

-- push(url) — adds an entry via pushState and stores it in history.
-- back() — goes to the previous page via history.back().

-3. Optional:
+- Tracks window.location.pathname.

-- Use the popstate event to log the history of navigation.
+- Adds the CSS class "active" to the corresponding menu item.
+- Responds to popstate and manually changes the URL on click (via pushState).